 While Freeling’s claim is unconfirmed, many believe the ghosts of those whose bones were taken created the curse.
 If that’s not creepy enough, actor William Sampson performed an actual exorcism one night after filming.
 It’s safe to say the cast probably weren’t too pleased about that.

 There are also four deaths associated with the franchise.
 While two are seemingly explainable — Sampson died after undergoing a heart/lung transplant and actor Julian Beck passed from stomach cancer — two seem to further prove the curse’s existence.

-The first is the murder of Dominique Dunne, who was strangled to death by her boyfriend in 1982.
-The second is the tragic death of 12-year-old Heather O’Rourke, who played Carol Anne.
+The first is the death of Dominique Dunne, who was strangled to death by her boyfriend in 1982.
+The second is the tragic passing of 12-year-old Heather O’Rourke, who played Carol Anne.
 The young actress was admitted to hospital after being misdiagnosed with the flu and died of complications from a blockage in her intestine.
 It turns out she had an undiagnosed congenital intestine issue.